insomniac-eeper/AnotherCrabsTreasureTwitchIntegration/README.md

 - Break Weapon Shell (Not added yet)
 - Start Afk routine
 - Modify Stats (add/dec by one)
+- Modify Microplastics (Not added yet)
+- Add Stowaways (Not added yet)
+- Modify SkillPoints (Not added yet)
+- Modify Stainless Steel Relics (Not added yet)
+- Give consumeables (Not added yet)
+  - Items that can be sold for microplastics
+  - Items that can upgrade your stats
+- Spawn Enemies (Not added yet)
+- Spawn Bosses
-- Spawn Topoda
+  - Topoda
-- Spawn Heikea
+  - Heikea

 #### Timed Effects
 - Speed Boost